-The primary objective of the base salary and annual cash bonus elements of our executive compensation is to attract and retain a qualified and talented individual as Chief Financial Officer.
+The primary objective of the aforementioned elements of our executive compensation is to attract and retain a qualified and talented individual as Chief Financial Officer.
 Through payment of a competitive base salary, we recognize particularly the experience, skills, knowledge and responsibilities required of the Chief Financial Officer position.
 An annual cash bonus is designed to reward our Chief Financial Officer's individual performance during the year and can therefore be variable from year to year.